harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 ##Produce a more detailed table of analyses

-Includes coexpression modules, creation detailed in RNA_Seq_scripts/Co-Expression_Analysis.md
+Includes coexpression modules, creation detailed in RNA_Seq_scripts/Co-Expression_Analysis.md This is only for BC-16, BC-1 and NOV-9 need to be done separate

 ```bash
 for Strain in Bc16 Bc1 Nov9